Logo

 How to use DTR in texts

-1. In the editor mode, specify the variable in the place where you want to personalize the text.
+• 1 In the editor mode, specify the variable in the text element that you want to personalize.

 How to use DTR in buttons

-Let's learn how to use Dynamic Text Replacement in buttons.
-It works the same way as replacement in the text.
+Dynamic text replacement in buttons works the same way as replacement in the text.

-2. In the preview mode, follow the link with a query parameter.
-Our link looks like https://flexbetest3.com/?action=Order Now.
+• 2 2.
+Go to the preview mode and follow the link with a query parameter.
+Our link looks like https://flexbetest3.com/?action=Order_Now.

 How to use DTR in form fields

-There are different field types in the form, and the syntax of query parameters you can use will depend on the field type you want to modify.
+There are different field types in the form, and the syntax of query parameters will depend on the field type you want to set.

-In different text fields of the form (except for Checkbox, Radio, and Select), you specify the fallback value of the text, for example, Your city.
+In different text fields of the form (except for Checkbox, Radio, and Select), you should use fallback values of the text, for example, Your city.

-Now, if visitors follow the link with a set-up city parameter, they see New York.
+Now, when visitors follow the link with a set city parameter, they see New York.
 If the link doesn't contain a query parameter for the city, users will see the default Your city text.

-The Checkbox, Radio, and Select form fields have simpler settings.
+Checkbox, Radio, and Select form fields have even simpler settings.

 Turn on the Get value from query parameter toggle in the field settings and name the parameter, for example, checkbox.
 This parameter specifies what will be selected in the field by default.
 For instance, the checkbox field can be checked (on) or unchecked (off).